Website Manager

 4. What is the time commitment?

-Half of the games are played on local NECONN fields.
-The other half of the games are away with normally no more than an hour drive.
-Frequent opponents are Stafford, Vernon, Ashford/Mansfield (WAM), Hebron (RHAM), and teams over the border in Rhode Island.
+Travel teams practice twice per week with one game per weekend.
+Attendance at both practice and games is required.
+Half of all games are played on local NECONN fields — the other half are away games, typically no more than an hour's drive.
+Frequent opponents include Stafford, Vernon, WAM, RHAM, and teams across the Rhode Island border.

 5. What are the costs involved?

-When you try-out for a NECONN Travel Team, you are committing to a full year of play.
-Some players who try out do not make the team.
-The travel soccer fee is $235 for the year with an approximate uniform cost of an additional $50-100.
+When you try out for a NECONN Travel Team, you are committing to a full year of play.
+Note that some players who try out do not make the team.
+The travel soccer fee is $235 for the year, with an approximate uniform cost of an additional $50–$100.
 NECONN has partnered with NOW to offer scholarships to players who may need financial assistance.

 6. What are the differences between travel and recreation soccer?

-Recreation soccer focuses on fun and is a good fit for all players.
-Recreation soccer allows children to play at their own pace.
+Recreation soccer focuses on fun and is a good fit for all players — kids play at their own pace with equal participation.

-Travel soccer is geared toward those players that are looking for additional coaching and competition.
-It is for children who have a strong desire to learn more about the game and want to continue to build their skills.
-Our Travel Program builds a good base for those players looking to play Middle School or High School soccer.
+Travel soccer is for players seeking additional coaching and competition who want to continue building their skills.
+Our Travel Program builds a strong foundation for players looking to play Middle School or High School soccer.

 7. How much playing time will my child get?

-In recreation soccer, there is even playing time for all players.
-In competitive play, each player will get some playing time in each half at the discretion of the coaches.
-Please note that Travel Players can play recreation soccer at no cost for additional playing time.
+In recreation soccer, playing time is equal for all players.
+In competitive play, each player will receive some playing time in each half at the discretion of the coaches.
+Note that travel players may play recreation soccer at no additional cost for extra playing time.

-Depending on the number of roster spots available there may be cuts.
-NECONN is open to having two teams per age group if there are enough numbers to support a full additional team.
-Volunteer coaches will be needed.
+Depending on the number of roster spots available, there may be cuts.
+NECONN is open to fielding two teams per age group if numbers support it — volunteer coaches would be needed.

 9. What is expected of parents?

-Last but certainly not least, team parents are expected to be the positive reinforcement behind the children.
-Every effort should be made to get the child to practice and to games when possible.
-Parents are expected to follow the code of conduct which is given out to all parents and properly abide by these rules.
-NECONN has adopted a Zero Tolerance policy in the officiating of games and improper behavior will affect the team.
-Each parent is expected to applaud the efforts of ALL CHILDREN on the field.
-Win or lose, when a child gives his or her best effort, that is all anyone can ask.
-They should always hold their heads high and be proud, and parental approval is what they seek for their efforts.
+NECONN has adopted a Zero Tolerance policy in the officiating of games — improper behavior will affect the team.
+Each parent is expected to applaud the efforts of ALL children on the field.
+Win or lose, when a child gives their best effort, that is all anyone can ask.
+They should always hold their heads high — and parental approval is what they are playing for.